nylki/lindenmayer/README.md

 ---

-It's also possible to use function as productions.
+It's also possible to use functions as productions.
 This can be useful if you want to create **stochastic L-Systems**, like so:
 ```.js
 let lsys = new LSystem({
       word: 'F++F++F',